Tel: 01543 441 802

 Children

-Since the implementation of the Children and Family Act 2014 the Court has refined its process and approach to disputes over children.
-Whilst the fundamental principles of the Children Act 1989 remain the same, the emphasis underpinning the changes are more on meeting needs of the child and less of the rights of the Parents.
+Since the implementation of the Children and Family Act 2014 the court has refined its process and approach to disputes over children.
+Whilst the fundamental principles of the Children Act 1989 remain the same, the emphasis underpinning the changes are more on meeting the needs of the child and less of the rights of the parents.
 The law creates a presumption of "continued parental involvement" .
 Therefore, a presumption that both parents should have a continued involvement in the child's upbringing subject to any welfare concerns or risks.

 To arrange your free confidential appointment please contact us